expressjs/expressjs.com/astro/src/content/api-reference/en/4x/res-type.md

 ---
 title: res.type
-description: Sets the `Content-Type` HTTP header to the MIME type as determined by the specified `type`.
-If `type` contains the "/" character, then it sets the ...
+description: Sets the Content-Type HTTP header to the MIME type as determined by the specified type.
+If type contains the slash character, then it sets the Content-Type to the exact value.
 menuTitle: res.type
 ---